HEADS-project/training/3.Wrapping_ThingML_into_Kevoree/README.md

 ThingML is the HEADS modelling language dedicated to the implementation of your HD-services.
 It provides a white-box view on your services.
 Kevoree manages these implementations as black-boxes and will deploy and dynamically manage the HD-services.

+> First update your HEADS IDE (assuming you have downloaded [one of that versions before](http://coreff5.istic.univ-rennes1.fr/jenkins/job/headside/ws/products.minimal/target/products/)).
+In `Help -> Install New Sofware...` add the ThingML update site (http://dist.thingml.org/update) and install ThingML.
+This will actually perform an update.
+Next time, simply go in `Help -> Check for Updates`

 ###This tutorial covers

 A set of simple exercises to: